ricniew/ITM-TLS1.n-implementation/README.md

 2.1 Get an overview<a id='2.1'></a>
 -----------------

-To get a picture about current agent connections (whether connected over "pipe" or "spipe") **or** to check it after you have updated the agents to use SPIPE, you can use the following commands.
+To get a picture about current agent connections (whether connected over "pipe" or "spipe") **or** to check it after you have updated the agents to use SPIPE, you can use the following steps.
 Go to a temporary folder and execute the commands below:

 - UNIX/Linux:
     ```